BETA PHOTO: Mill Creek Map via Google Earth

 Driving from Bozeman or Livingston - Drive down 89 heading towards Gardiner for ~17 miles and then take a left on Mill Creek Road.
 Head down Mill Creek Road for 14.3 miles continuing straight until the obvious large granite formations appear on the left side of the road.
 It should be noted that Mile Markers in this neck of the woods are unreliable for telling distance as they change each time the land crosses different land ownership parcels.
 It is approximately .25 miles after the Passage Falls Trailhead.
 See attached map for extra directions if needed.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mill Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mill Creek:

 Featured Route For Mill Creek